MetOffice/lfric_core/documentation/source/developer_guide/build_system/dependerator.rst

 There are two stages:

 #.
-Analyse ever source file
+Analyse each source file
 #.
 Generate dependency information

 The reason every source file is analysed is that ahead-of-time it is not